In two states, a vast testing gap shows what it means to have no national strategy

 By contrast, Kentucky has tried but could not get the same access to testing supplies and processing.
 It reserved its limited tests for those experiencing symptoms and front-line workers, hospitalizing 33 percent of its 3,050 confirmed cases and admitting 17 percent of them to intensive care units.
 These figures appear to be the highest hospitalization and ICU admission rates in the nation, based on partial data collected by the Covid Tracking Project, which has data from some states, but not others.

-Gov. Andy Beshear (D-Ky.) mobilized early to confront the pandemic, restricting residents’ activities, coordinating with neighboring states and delivering daily briefings.
+Kentucky Gov. Andy Beshear (D) mobilized early to confront the pandemic, restricting residents’ activities, coordinating with neighboring states and delivering daily briefings.
 But the state encountered problems early on getting access to diagnostic tests and personal protective equipment.

 “One of the reasons that there is a high rate in Kentucky is because we have had limited testing,” the governor said at his briefing Monday evening.
 “And what we have done is we have prioritized it for those who are the sickest.”